 1879: A prominent New York banker who is a member of Temple Emanu-El said today that Lewis May, one of the most outspoken advocates for replacing Saturday morning services with Sunday morning serves has just been re-elected as the congregation’s President.
 In his acceptance address, Mr. May expressed a personal distaste for the change but said he recognized it as a necessity since many of the younger men belonging to the Temple could not attend services on Saturday for commercial reasons.

-1879: An article published today entitled “Some Old Graveyards” describes early burial sites in New York City including one on the east side of the New Bowery below Chatham square known as the Olivers Street Burying Ground which was the original cemetery belonging to Shearith Israel, also known as the Nineteenth Street Congregation.
+1879: “Some Old Graveyards” published today describes early burial sites in New York City including one on the east side of the New Bowery below Chatham square known as the Olivers Street Burying Ground which was the original cemetery belonging to Shearith Israel, also known as the Nineteenth Street Congregation.
 The plot was conveyed to the congregation by Noyes Willey of London who received thirty English Pounds for the land.
 The Jews had been using the land for burials since the 17th century since there are tombstones there bearing the dates of 1669 and 1684.
 The congregation formally stopped using this cemetery in 1820 when a city ordinance banned burials in that part of the city.

 1880: Rosa Sonneschein read “The Pioneers: An Histotricial Esssay” at a meeting of the Society of Pioneers.

 1880: In Szczecin, Heinemann Vogelstein and his wife gave birth to their third son banker and industrialist Theodor Vogelstein.

 1890: Today’s “Amusements” column includes a review of “The Shatchen” which opened at the Star Theatre last week.
 M.B.
 Curtis dominates the comedy with his “droll caricature” of the German Jewish businessman.